-Each year, the Drexel University Alumni Association recognizes alumni for outstanding achievements in their profession, in the community and within the University.
-The Alumni Association also recognizes outstanding students for demonstrated leadership throughout their time at Drexel.
+Each year, Drexel Alumni recognizes alumni for outstanding achievements in their profession, in the community and within the University.
+Drexel Alumni also recognizes outstanding students for demonstrated leadership throughout their time at Drexel.

-The Alumni Association encourages all members of the alumni and university community to participate in the awards process by sharing the achievements of fellow alumni, colleagues and friends with the Honors and Awards Committee for nomination.
+Drexel Alumni encourages all members of the alumni and university community to participate in the awards process by sharing the achievements of fellow alumni, colleagues and friends with the Honors and Awards Committee for nomination.

 A.J.
 Drexel Paul Award for Service to Alma Mater